February 23, 2017

 Occupational: Not everyone wants to be defined by their job title, and living with purpose and feeling self-worth should be a lifelong commitment.
 Gaining personal satisfaction and finding enrichment in one’s life through work can mean learning new skills as well as maintaining full functionality (joint stability, flexibility, energy conservation) in order to enjoy the activities of daily living.

 Emotional: Declining health and mobility can cause significant insecurity, general unease or nervousness within one’s self.
 As promoted by Aegis’ own WALK! with Aegis Therapies event, the theme to keep in mind for emotional health is to “stay positive, connect with others and stay active.”
 We encourage you to express your feelings and emotions by writing notes to friends and loved ones.

-Tracey Harvey, National Program Director Wellness Services, EnerG® by Aegis Therapies a nationally recognized leader in contract rehabilitation and wellness services, with more than 7,500 therapists and clinicians providing proven therapy services in over 1,400 facilities across 42 states.
-Harvey, has three+ decades of experience in the Fitness/Wellness/Retirement Living Industry and champions evidence-based programs across the nation in order to increase overall results using aspects of innovative business development tactics to drive quality, consistency and successful outcomes.
+Aegis Therapies is a nationally recognized leader in contract rehabilitation and wellness services with more than 7,500 therapists and clinicians providing proven therapy services in over 1,400 facilities across 41 states.
+Harvey has more than three decades of experience in the Fitness/Wellness/Retirement Living Industry, and champions evidence-based programs across the nation in order to increase overall results using aspects of innovative business development tactics to drive quality, consistency and successful outcomes.

 All content provided on this blog is for informational purposes only and should not be taken as medical, emotional or other type of advice.
 Aegis makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Aegis will not be liable for any errors or omissions in this information nor for the availability of this information.
 Aegis will not be liable for any losses, injuries, or damages from the display or use of this information.
 Each individual is unique; therapy and wellness progress and outcomes will vary depending on the individual.